Workforce Development / Arts & Community Events / Youth Programming / Immersion Experiences

 Northside UP incites change in this dynamic neighborhood by empowering residents to fuel community revitalization.
 Acknowledging that obstacles, such as high unemployment, poverty and food insecurity, inhibit residents from achieving tangible results, Northside UP facilitates workforce and cultural development opportunities.
 Through a multitude of programs and activities, we take on the role of partner, trainer, artist, advocate and mentor in hopes of rallying individuals around collaborative revitalization efforts.

-Green Train is a hands-on workforce training program developed by Northside UP and Centerstate CEO.
-Green Train provides the un- and under-employed with a unique training opportunity that integrates vocational training with life skills and job readiness coaching.
-Through this program, neighborhood residents increase their potential for long-term employment within emerging green industries.
-Each session, students participate in community-based projects designed to teach skills, while fostering a sense of ownership in their community.
+Green Train is a hands-on workforce training program developed by Northside UP and CenterState CEO.
+Green Train provides unemployed and under-employed people with a unique training opportunity that integrates vocational training with life skills and job readiness coaching.
+Students complete 10-hour OSHA training and the National Center for Construction Education and Research (NCCER) core curriculum, including safety, hand and power tools, construction drawing and materials handling.
+Students participate in community-based projects designed to hone carpentry, construction and weatherization skills while fostering a sense of ownership in their community.
+Students also learn employability and career skills.
+Through this program, neighborhood residents increase their potential for long-term employment in construction, weatherization and emerging green industries.
 The Green Train program consistently maintains a high graduation and job placement rate.

 Salt City DISHES